+A letter is sent home each term informing parents/carers if their child is part of an intervention group.
 If you would like more detail please speak to your child's class teacher.

 We are a free, impartial and confidential service offering young people with SEND and their families information or support around all aspects of SEND.
 Visit our new, independent website packed full of information which we hope is useful to young people and their families as well as professionals.

-During lockdown and beyond we are now running an “Ask SENDIASS” session for young people with SEND and their families to discuss their queries and concerns with a SENDIASS officer.
+We are now running an “Ask SENDIASS” session for young people with SEND and their families to discuss their queries and concerns with a SENDIASS officer.
 This will run alongside our normal access routes into the service and we hope to get back a version of our more traditional face to face drop-ins next academic year.